Osisko Gold Royalties Ltd (OR): A Technical Analysis - News Heater

 OR) stock’s latest price update

-The stock of Osisko Gold Royalties Ltd (NYSE: OR) has increased by 0.52 when compared to last closing price of 11.58.Despite this, the company has seen a loss of -0.94% in its stock price over the last five trading days.
+The stock of Osisko Gold Royalties Ltd (NYSE: OR) has decreased by -2.33 when compared to last closing price of 12.01.Despite this, the company has seen a gain of 1.30% in its stock price over the last five trading days.
 Kitco reported 2023-08-10 that (Kitco News) – Osisko declared a quarterly dividend of C$0.06 per common share, an increase of 9% over the previous quarter.

 OR’s Market Performance

-Osisko Gold Royalties Ltd (OR) has seen a -0.94% fall in stock performance for the week, with a -7.77% decline in the past month and a -19.22% plunge in the past quarter.
-The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 2.22% for OR..
-The simple moving average for the past 20 days is -5.35% for OR’s stock, with a -18.45% simple moving average for the past 200 days.
+Osisko Gold Royalties Ltd (OR) has seen a 1.30% rise in stock performance for the week, with a -7.05% decline in the past month and a -21.90% plunge in the past quarter.
+The volatility ratio for the week is 1.72%, and the volatility levels for the past 30 days are at 2.18% for OR.
+The simple moving average for the past 20 days is -3.35% for OR’s stock, with a -17.80% simple moving average for the past 200 days.

-During the last 5 trading sessions, OR fell by -0.68%, which changed the moving average for the period of 200-days by -1.52% in comparison to the 20-day moving average, which settled at $12.25.
-In addition, Osisko Gold Royalties Ltd saw -3.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OR rose by +1.12%, which changed the moving average for the period of 200-days by -4.02% in comparison to the 20-day moving average, which settled at $12.09.
+In addition, Osisko Gold Royalties Ltd saw -2.82% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for OR